 Carolina Public Press Board of Directors

 Carolina Public Press is a member of the N.C.
-Open Government Coalition, the NC Watchdog Reporting Network, Institute for Nonprofit News, Local Independent Online News Publishers and the N.C.
+Open Government Coalition, Institute for Nonprofit News, Local Independent Online News Publishers and the N.C.
 Press Association.
+We are also members of permanent news collaborations at the local and national level, including the Rural News Network.
 Certain staff members and contributors are members of Investigative Reporters and Editors and the Society of Environmental Journalists.